kshitijl/wedding-website/index.md

 #### What if I want to give you guys a non-book gift?
 Do you have a registry?

 Thank you, you dreamy person.
 We have no registry.
-If you are so moved, you could donate to one of these two organizations in our names:
+If you are so moved, you could donate to one of these two organizations in our names.
+Drop us a note if you decide to do that!

 | Charity | Why we picked it |
 | :---- | :---- |